salome-baup/ada-2022-project-adaccord/README.md

 To obtain a better characterization of the movie at a time close to the release date, Metascore are loaded, missing values are checked and scores are then added to the movies dataset.

 **Step 4: General preliminary analysis**
-This part contain a preliminary analysis of the plots structure with the information gathered until then.
+This part contains a preliminary analysis of the plots structure with the information gathered until then.
 Some statistics and visualizations are shown concerning the number of words and punctuation, the polarity of words and the movie genre distribution.
 In addition, the ten most tokens for each plots are obtained.

 **Step 5: Topic extraction**
 To characterize the plot summaries lexical fields, topics extraction are performed using natural language processing (NLP) techniques.
 The idea is to analyze the frequency of words and phrases in plot summaries, as well well as their relationship in order to find clusters of words that appear more frequently.